-HIKE AS WE DIDN’T HAVE BEFORE
+HIKE LIKE DIDN’T HAVE BEFORE

 After few kilometres of muddy and slippery forest paths we arrived by the dam to see the 390 meter long and 76,5-meter-high dam.
 The view was impressive, but we couldn’t stay long as another several kilometres were ahead us.
 From the dam we followed the cycle path 5218 in direction to Karasinsky potok.
 This is a concrete path by the Vir reservoir with several viewing points.
 All of a sudden you forget, you’re not even in the middle of the way, that kids are moaning and you have to get back to your 9 to 5 job the next day.
 This view causes internal harmony.
 It allows to forget about stress and current exhaustion.
 And most of all it produces all stages of happiness in your body.
 This track also leads to the main landmark: the Chudobin pine, a 350 years old tree, that won the contest: Tree of the year.
-Allowing ourself to spend by the tree more time that we should we had to head back.

 As long as the sign directing back to Karasin appeared we knew it will be tough.
 2 kilometers uphill through the muddy forest again.
 The final few hundred meters were a matter of full resignation, but because I was with my kid, I had to set up an example.
 Running out of strength I helped my 5-year-old daughter with her bike carrying it at my back or pushing her throughout the way.
 The total distance summed up to 11.2 kilometre, which was way over our limit.
 Satisfied, but worn out, we packed ourselves back to the car and went home.